Sherlock Holmes: A Game of Shadows: Production

-After the success of the 2009 film Sherlock Holmes, a sequel was fast-tracked by Warner Bros. with director Guy Ritchie dropping out of an adaptation of Lobo and Robert Downey Jr. leaving Cowboys & Aliens.
+After the success of the 2009 film Sherlock Holmes, a sequel was fast-tracked by Warner Bros.
+Pictures with director Guy Ritchie dropping out of an adaptation of Lobo and Robert Downey Jr. leaving Cowboys & Aliens.

 It was unclear if Rachel McAdams would appear in the film; McAdams said, "If I do, it won't be a very big thing.
 It's not a lead part."
 Warner Bros. later confirmed to Entertainment Weekly that McAdams would play a part in the sequel but that it would be a cameo appearance.
 The female lead role was played by Noomi Rapace.
 Joel Silver, the film's producer, has said that "we always intended to have a different kind of girl for each movie" in the vein of Bond girls.
 He found it "complicated" to persuade McAdams to return in a smaller role: "She loved being with us, but she hoped to have a bigger role.
 I think at the end of the day it worked out fine."
 The death of Adler in the film left many fans speculating her character faked her demise.

 The film, then under the working title of Sherlock Holmes 2, was reported to be influenced by Conan Doyle's "The Final Problem".
 While the film took place a year after the events of the first film, Sherlock Holmes: A Game of Shadows was intended to be a stand-alone film that did not require knowledge of the previous movie.

 In October 2010, the steamship PS Waverley was chartered on the English Channel for filming, and a large green screen was erected at Didcot Railway Centre, where a large action scene was filmed the following month.
 In late November, a scene was filmed at Victoria Bridge in Worcestershire, England.
 In January 2011, scenes were also filmed at Hampton Court Palace and areas in Oxford University.

 In early February 2011, principal photography moved for two days to Strasbourg, France.
 Shooting took place on, around, and inside Strasbourg Cathedral.
 The scene was said at the time to be the opening scene of the film, as it covered an assassination and bombing in a German-speaking town.

 The production also filmed at several locations in Kent including Fort Amherst, Knole and The Historic Dockyard Chatham.
 The White Cliffs of Dover are also briefly featured in the movie, as is the Old Royal Naval College in Greenwich.
 Several scenes were also filmed at Elstree Studios in Hertfordshire.